Cybercrime Will Cost You More Than You Think

 Ransomware Costs Are Climbing

 Any organization that falls victim to ransomware is looking at big bills.
 The cost of investigation, remediation and recovery can be enormous.
 The cost of ransomware incidents worldwide is expected to exceed $265 billion by 2031.
 Companies that choose to pay the ransom won’t save any money either.
-The average ransom demand in Q1 2021 was $220,298 – 40% higher than the same time in 2020, Gangs often use double or triple extortion malware that allows them to demand multiple ransoms to release the victim from multiple ill effects, like encrypted data and encrypted production lines.
+The average ransom demand in Q1 2021 was $220,298 – 40% higher than the same time in 2020, Gangs often use double or triple extortion malware that allows them to demand multiple ransoms to release the victim from multiple ill effects, like encrypted data, bad publicity or stopped production lines.

 Security Neglect is Making Problems Worse